 In general, you may feel sensitivity when there’s damage to the tooth.
 For example, worn tooth enamel will expose the more sensitive layer of dentin beneath.
 This causes heat and cold to travel directly to the nerves, causing pain.

-In this blog post, we’ll outline some of the main.
+In this blog post, we’ll outline some of the main causes of tooth sensitivity.
 We’ll also provide you with tips for improving your oral health.